-June 24, 2015 -- The Texas Comptroller of Public Accounts, Travis County Criminal and Civil Courts, and the Houston Independent School District are among the winners of the 2015 Best of Texas Awards that will be presented Friday by e.Republic’s Center for Digital Government during the awards reception at the annual Texas Digital Government Summit in Austin.
+June 8, 2017 -- The Texas Veterans Commission, the Texas Office of the Attorney General and the Metropolitan Transit Authority of Harris County were among the agencies honored at the 2017 Best of Texas Awards presented by the Center for Digital Government at the annual Texas Digital Government Summit this week in Austin.

+The Best of Texas Awards program recognizes public-sector professionals and local government organizations for their dedication and contributions to advancing information technology in Texas.
 Winners are selected based on a number of criteria, including collaboration among agencies, innovative use of technology, economic benefits and improving public services and business processes.
-During the reception, the 15 Outstanding IT Service and Support Awards (listed below) also will be presented to those dedicated to Texas public service.

 Demonstrated Excellence in Project Management

 Karen Lewis, ITS Project Manager

 - Texas Veterans Portal, Texas Veterans Commission and Texas Department of Information Resources

 - Dallas, Tarrant and Travis County Prosecutor, Defense Attorney and Local Law Enforcement Portal